Technology is cool! January 13 2021

 I'm afraid the old part of me yearns for simpler times; the ones I grew up with.
 A good book for relaxation instead of all these channels.

-The Great Escape on the BBC on Chrsitmas Day.
-A decision already made and not a million films to choose from on Netflix, which takes longer than watching a film itself.
+The Great Escape on the BBC on Christmas Day.
+A decision already made for me and not a million films to choose from Netflix, which actually takes longer than watching the film itself.

 Only phoning someone when completely neccessary (mind due email has taken care of that bit) so I still don't use the phone that much.

-Driving another volvo estate , with proper knobs and switches that will likely see me out.
+Driving another volvo estate , with proper knobs and switches.

 All that brings me on to the last point.
 Computers.